 Something to keep in mind if you choose to use social media videos; most people watch them with the sound off, so add captions or make sound unnecessary to the understanding of the video.

-One great way to tell your brand’s story is by sharing signature stories that back up your overarching brand narrative.
+One great way to tell your personal brand story is by sharing signature stories that back up your overarching brand narrative.
 As a luxury hotel chain, a huge part of The Ritz Carlton’s brand narrative is framing themselves as a provider of more than just exceptional service and great vacations.

 Spotify prides itself on the brand narrative that music connects people.
 They believe you can understand people through music.
 In these advertisements, they use user data to try and understand their listeners.
-Questioning the stories behind music choices makes people feel closer to the other Spotify users, and creates a story surrounding the Spotify community.
+Questioning the consumers authentic story behind their music choice makes the person feel closer to the other Spotify users, and creates a story surrounding the Spotify community.

 Burt’s Bees uses its founding story as a basis for its brand story.
 It’s hard to beat Burt’s Bees serendipitous story of an artist and a single mom meeting one day as she was hitchhiking along a road.

 Everything about Burt’s Bees eludes to its start, the name, the passion behind the ingredients, and how everything should be simple and natural, just like it was when they began.

 I’ve said it before, but I’ll say it again, brand stories aren't just for the customers.
 They show off the brand in an engaging way so that both employees and customers alike can relate with it.
 Their overarching brand narrative of Lyft is “we help you get where you want to go”.
 On one side they are helping their customers get to a location, but the narrative goes deeper than this.
 They also tell the story of how they are helping their drivers fund their goals.
 This method works well because telling the story of the employees makes the Lyft experience seem authentic.
 A company that values their employees is easy to support.